sconnel42/wedding-website/README.md

 ### TODO:

 #### Frontend
-- Navbar Styles
-    - Make it mobile-friendly (hamburger open/close)
 - Pic/Date Styles
     - Make pic extend the width of the screen on mobile
 - Fix styling for RSVP form
 - Fix styling for Contact form
 - Style Registry section
 - Make alerts appear/disappear nicely
-- Reconcile odd styles on mobile
+- Reconcile odd styles on mobile (button by Pictures section)
 - Fill in Registry section with actual registries

 #### Backend